KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Custom chart editor

-The CSS component allows to insert css classes that will be used by the HTML code of the widget.
+The CSS component allows to insert CSS classes that will be used by the HTML code of the widget.
 It's also possible to use `@import` command if the referred url is inside the whitelist.

 The HTML component allows to insert HTML tags in order to create a structure to host the custom chart and additional structural informations.